plumvillage/newsletter/src/2024/en/articles/br-hai-thuong--i-have-arrived-i-am-home.md

 When we chase after an object, wanting to grasp it, we will suffer.
 When we do not have anything to pursue, we will also suffer.
 If you have been a river, if you have ever chased after a cloud and suffered, lamenting because you felt lonely, please take hold of your own hand like you are holding the hand of a friend.
 Contemplating deeply, you will see that the thing you are looking for has been here all this time, that is yourself!
 You are already what you want to become.

 It was still a story of the seeker and the thing being sought.
 “Who seeks, yet who attains?”
-Looking for a quiet place, I took my hammock and a few books with me: The Miracle of Mindfulness, The Sun My Heart, Fragrant Palm Leaves... to review the most distilled insight of Thay’s early teachings that I had marked for my article.
+Looking for a quiet place, I took my hammock and a few books with me: The Miracle of Mindfulness, The Sun My Heart, Fragrant Palm Leaves… to review the most distilled insight of Thay’s early teachings that I had marked for my article.

 <div class="verse"><p>“[We] are used to living in birth-and-death, and [we] forget about no-birth-and-no-death.
 A wave also lives the life of water, and we also live the life of no-birth-no-death.
 We only need to know that we are living the life of no-birth-no- death.
 All is in the word ‘know.’
 To know is to realize.
 Realization is mindfulness.
 All the work of meditation is aimed at awakening us in order to know one and only one thing: birth and death can never touch us in any way whatsoever.”<br/><cite>Excerpt from <i>The Sun My Heart</i> by Thay</cite></p></div>

+{% image "article2024/Br Hai Thuong/ENG/_DSC5431_e2.jpg" %}

 Closing the book, I looked up and saw in the large glass door a reflection of myself lying in the hammock under the eaves; my back turned toward the sunlight, blending colors for the hills to be green and floating swirls of clouds white.
 Leaves were falling everywhere as I hung in midair.
 The lofty white clouds were beautiful; surely somewhere there was a river holding onto the clouds in its heart and yet was still restless.
 The reflection of the clouds drifted by; someone’s small calligraphy behind the glass door in the room caught my sight: *“What more are we looking for?
 This is it!”
 (Ta còn tìm cầu chi nữa?
 This is it!)* Right there, that’s it!